-What better way to celebrate Halloween than to throw a Halloween party for your child and his or her friends?
-Tweens will especially enjoy the chance to spend time with their friends while showing off their costumes.
-Add a scary movie, a game or two, and a few healthy snacks, and you'll have a party to remember.
-The ideas below will the party planning heading in the right direction.
+Celebrate Halloween with your tween by throwing a kid-friendly Halloween party.
+They'll enjoy the chance to spend time with their friends and show off their costumes.
+Add a scary movie, games, and some snacks, and you'll have a party to remember.

 Get the kids up and moving with some fun Halloween music.
-A dance off will give the kids the opportunity get a little exercise while having fun and working up an appetite for a few healthy snacks.
+A dance-off will allow guests to get a little exercise while having fun and working up an appetite for some snacks.

-When the children have finished their masterpieces, take a picture of each guest with their Jack-O-Lanterns.
-Give the children their pictures as a keepsake of the Kids Halloween Party.
+When the children have finished their masterpieces, take a picture of each guest with their jack-o'-lantern.
+Give the children their pictures, along with their pumpkins, as a keepsake.

-Tweens aren't so old that they don't appreciate a good game.
-Try these Halloween games at your Kids Halloween Party.
+Tweens aren't so old that they won't appreciate a fun group game.
+Try these Halloween games at your tween Halloween party:

-The Ghost and The Witch: One child is a witch and must leave the room.
+- Ghost and witch game: One child is a witch and must leave the room.
 The other children sit on the floor in a circle.
-Give one of the children a paper ghost, and have them hide the ghost somewhere in their costume, such as in a pocket, under a hat, etc. The witch must try to figure out where the ghost is.
-The closer the witch gets to the ghost, the louder the children moan like ghosts.
+Give one of the children a paper ghost, and have them hide it somewhere in their costume.
+Then, invite the witch back in.
+The witch must try to figure out where the ghost is.
+The closer the witch gets to the ghost, the louder the children should make ghost-like "ooo" sounds.
 Have the children take turns being the witch and the ghost.

 Make a Halloween Snack

-Or, bake a few dozen cupcakes and let the children turn them into Halloween Jack-O-Lantern cupcakes.
-Use orange and green frosting for the pumpkin and its top, and black licorice and black jelly beans for the face.
+Another idea is to bake a few dozen cupcakes and let the children turn them into Halloween jack-o'-lanterns.
+Provide orange and green frosting for the pumpkin and its top, as well as black licorice and black jelly beans for the face.
 Once the cupcakes are decorated, let the children feast.